MayateDev/TextFileDB/README.md

 var db = new DbContext();

-// Add entity, returns entity with new id
+- Add entity, returns entity with new id

 db.PersonsTbl.Add(entity);

-// Read entity by id
+- Read entity by id

 db.PersonsTbl.Read<Person>(1);

-// Update entity, returns entity
+- Update entity, returns entity

 db.PersonsTbl.Update(entity);

-// Delete entity, relations to this entity will be deleted as well
+- Delete entity, relations to this entity will be deleted as well

 db.PersonTbl.Delete(entity);

-// List all
+- List all<br>

 db.PersonsTbl.List<Person>();

-// AddEntities, add a list<entity> to the database
+- AddEntities, add a list<entity> to the database

 db.PersonsTbl.AddEntities(entityList);

 # More info to come...
 Feel free to involve yourself in this if you want :)